netvc/testing/draft-ietf-netvc-testing.md

 # Subjective quality tests

-Subjective testing is the preferable method of testing video codecs.
+Subjective testing uses human viewers to rate and compare the quality of videos.
+It is the preferable method of testing video codecs.

 Subjective testing results take priority over objective testing results, when available.
 Subjective testing is recommended especially when taking advantage of psychovisual effects that may not be well represented by objective metrics, or when different objective metrics disagree.

 Selection of a testing methodology depends on the feature being tested and the resources available.
 Test methodologies are presented in order of increasing accuracy and cost.

 Testing relies on the resources of participants.
-For this reason, even if the group agrees that a particular test is important, if no one volunteers to do it, or if volunteers do not complete it in a timely fashion, then that test should be discarded.
+If a participant requires a subjective test for a particular feature or improvement, they are responsible for ensuring that resources are available.
 This ensures that only important tests be done; in particular, the tests that are important to participants.

 Subjective tests should use the same operating points as the objective tests.